-- A planned programme of formal online safety training will be made available to staff.
+A planned programme of formal online safety training will be made available to staff.
 This will be regularly updated and reinforced.
 An audit of the online safety training needs of all staff will be carried out regularly.
-It is expected that some staff will identify online safety as a training need within the performance management process. - This Online safety policy and its updates will be presented to and discussed by staff in staff meetings - The Online safety Coordinator (or other nominated person) will provide advice / guidance / training to individuals as required.
+It is expected that some staff will identify online safety as a training need within the performance management process.

+- All new staff should receive online safety training as part of their induction programme, ensuring that they fully understand the academy online safety policy and Acceptable Use Agreements. - The Online safety Coordinator (or other nominated person) will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This Online safety policy and its updates will be presented to and discussed by staff in staff / team meetings / INSET days. - The Online safety Coordinator / Officer (or other nominated person) will provide advice / guidance / training to individuals as required.